 - The G7 iteration of The Authority ran up against a bunch of reality-altering supervillains who tried to turn them into the real Authority.
 Their enemy's plot fell apart because the thoroughly-homophobic Last Call refused to become the openly-gay Midnighter.

 Colonel: Congratulations, mate.
 Your homophobia saved the world.

-Doctor Doom.
-His never-ending, all-consuming, obsessive hatred of Reed Richards is what gave him the drive to become Marvel's most iconic supervillain of all time.
+- Doctor Doom.
+His never-ending, all-consuming, obsessive hatred of Reed Richards is what gave him the drive to become Marvel Universe's most iconic supervillain of all time.

 Atrocitus: Do you hate?
 The most powerful hate is not born out of ignorance or prejudice or a perceived threat.
 Those three are fear in disguise.
 The fury that fuels my corps ignites from personal pain.
 Those whose lives were ravaged by greed, lust and control wield the crimson light.
 The rings replaced our damaged hearts.
 They beat for them.
 And they keep us alive only to hate.
 But at least we live.

 - Bleeze was raped by a group of men for being condescending, and had her wings cut off.
 Her hatred for them made her a Red Lantern.